jorgeml8/ign_history/README.md

-# Andon Report
+# Igntion History

 ## Description

 Andon Report is a Node.js application that facilitates the management and visualization of production incidents.
-The application runs inside a Docker container and uses Nginx as a reverse proxy to redirect traffic to the application on the `/andon_report` path.
+The application runs inside a Docker container and uses Nginx as a reverse proxy to redirect traffic to the application on the `/ign_history` path.
 The application connects to a MongoDB database to store and retrieve incident data, and offers functionalities to search, visualize, and export reports in CSV format.

 ## Features